-Read our Staff Engagement Tips | NatWest Business or for ideas on schemes focused on your staff, or why not consider a cycle to work scheme.
+Read our staff engagement handbook or for ideas on schemes focused on your staff, or why not consider a cycle to work scheme.

 Alongside this, actions that reduce carbon and at the same time improve workspace quality, such as insulation that improves thermal comfort, can improve wellbeing and productivity.